 Mobility has taken the fitness industry by storm.

-But unlike a lot of trends, this one is actually proving to be beneficial to the fitness industry.
+But unlike a lot of trends, this one is actually proving to be beneficial to the fitness industry as well as reducing lower back pain or pain in other joints like your ankle or hips.

-For decades and decades people have been training with one sole purpose in mind: To loose weight or gain muscles, often neglecting their muscle, joint, and bone health.
-With that in mind, this new wholistic way of seeing physical exercise as a means of also improving flexibility and joint health is, in our opinion, great.
+For decades and decades people have been training with one sole purpose in mind: To lose weight or gain muscles, often neglecting their muscle, joint, and bone health and mobility.
+With that in mind, this new holistic way of seeing physical exercise as a means of also improving flexibility and joint health is, in our opinion, great.

 Mobility training is also often referred to as movement, animal flow, animal movement, or any similar assortment of words, and the approaches vary only slightly between them.